LeeMorinUCF/QMB3311S22/demo_08_PP_Ch_06_Using_Modules/README.md

 ## Functions for creating arrays

-There exist a number of convenient functions for generating matrices of specific forms.
+There exist several convenient functions for generating matrices of specific forms.

 The ```zeros``` method creates an array of zeros.